polyvi/xface-cli/README.md

     will not work unless you have the absolute latest updates for all Android SDK components.
 Also you will need the SDK's `tools` and `platform-tools` directories on your __system path__ otherwise Android support will fail.

-cordova-cli has been tested on Mas OS X, Linux, Windows 7 and Windows 8.
+xface-cli has been tested on Mas OS X, Linux, Windows 7 and Windows 8.

 # Install

-    npm install -g cordova
+    npm install -g xface

 # Getting Started

-cordova-cli has a single global `create` command that creates new cordova projects into a specified directory.
+xface-cli has a single global `create` command that creates new xface projects into a specified directory.
 Once you create a project, `cd` into it and you can execute a variety of project-level commands.
 Completely inspired by git's interface.

 ## Global Command

-- `create <directory> [<id> [<name>]]` create a new cordova project with optional name and id (package name, reverse-domain style)
+- `create <directory> [<id> [<name>]]` create a new xface project with optional name and id (package name, reverse-domain style)

 <a name="project_commands" />
 ## Project Commands